-Avoid using any abrasive cleaners, including cream cleaners.
+Avoid using any abrasive cleaners including cream cleaners.
 For best results, use a liquid detergent.

-The same cleaner can also be used on the doors.
-Alternatively, use a soft cloth wrung out in clean hot soapy water.
-You can use the same method for cleaning the control panel and knobs.
+The same cleaner can be used on the doors or alternatively using a soft cloth wrung out in clean hot soapy water - but take care that no surplus water seeps into the appliance.

 After cleaning, polish with a dry cloth.